malekhnovich/baseballDataVis/README.md

 depict the handedness of the batters and their average homerun output appropritely.
 At first, I wondered whether to depict the averages or the total for the handedness of the players.
 For <b>chart type</b>,  I decided to use the totals after recieving feedback because it gathered all the players together.
 For <b> x-axis encoding </b>, I used the categorical variable of handedness to seperate that categorical feature into 3 distinct groups.
-I used a stacked bargarph depicting both the batting average and the number of homeruns hit, using blue and red to make the colors distinct.
+I used a line graph with two lines both the batting average and the number of homeruns hit, using blue and red to make the colors distinct.
 For <b> y-axis encoding </b>, I decided to use  the number of <b>homerun's hit</b>.
 The <b>legend </b> shows the different features that I wanted to look at along